The energy sector's traditional control systems are vulnerable to cyber-attacks due to new technology integrations.

 Aware?

-Be aware.
-Be ready.
-Be compliant with the evolving security regulations in the electricity industry.
-Keep your critical infrastructure and services resilient.
+Stay secure and compliant in the electricity industry.
+Ensure your critical infrastructure is reliable and resilient.

 BellRinging-icon